apache/echarts-doc/en/option/component/data-zoom-slider.md

 ## showDetail(boolean) = true

-Specify whether to show labels, that is, show the extent of the window when dragging.
+Whether to show detail, that is, show the detailed data information when dragging.

 ## showDataShadow(string) = 'auto'

-Specify whether to show data shadow, which could indicate the data tendency generally.
+Whether to show data shadow in `dataZoom-silder` component, to indicate the data tendency in brief.

-Works only in `dataZoom-silder`.
-See [dataBackgroundColor](~dataZoom-slider.dataBackgroundColor).

 ## realtime(boolean) = true

-Specify whether to real-time update the view while dragging.
-If it was set as `false`, the view will be updated only at the end of dragging.
+Whether to update view while dragging.
+If it is set as `false`, the view will be updated only at the end of dragging.

 ## textStyle